 Mandatory Mediation Sessions

 South Carolina law also requires an additional procedural step before a case can go to trial.
 South Carolina Code §15-79-120 says that both parties are required to participate in a mediation session in an attempt to settle the case out of court.
 This can be a successful way to obtain compensation with minimal stress.
-A Mount Pleasant medical malpractice lawyer could guide an individual through the mediation process.
+A lawyer in Mount Pleasant could guide an individual through the mediation process after filing a medical negligence claim.

 Caps on Compensation

-South Carolina law limits compensation in medical malpractice cases According to South Carolina Code §15-32-220, a plaintiff cannot recover more than $350,000 in non-economic damages in a medical malpractice case.
+South Carolina law limits compensation in medical negligence cases According to South Carolina Code §15-32-220, a plaintiff cannot recover more than $350,000 in non-economic damages in a medical malpractice case.
 Non-economic damages include losses such as pain and suffering, mental anguish, and loss of quality of life.
 However, there is no limit on economic damages such as lost earnings or medical bills.
-A Mount Pleasant medical malpractice lawyer could help calculate a person’s losses and demand compensation.
+To maximize the potential for compensation in a physician negligence claim, a dedicated attorney could help a Mount Pleasant resident calculate their physical and subjective losses.

 Seeking the Services of a Mount Pleasant Medical Malpractice Attorney